DS-100/su20/syllabus.md

 ### Exams

 There will be two midterm exams, and a final exam.
 Details about dates can be found in the policies section below.
-We are currently experimenting with various exam formats and will inform the class of them closer to the exam dates.

 <br>